 - I. Watering. - 1.
 Watering of Special Ditch Control, Turf Reinforcement Mat, Slope Protection, and Transition Mat. - a.
 Provide watering equipment and an approved water supply before starting special ditch control, turf reinforcement mat, slope protection, or transition mat work.
 Water the area no later than the day following placement of the materials.
 If Contractor fails to water by second day following placement, a price adjustment will be assessed at a rate of \$200.00 per calendar day until watering has been completed. - b.
 Apply three additional waterings at intervals of 5 to 8 calendar days.
 Perform waterings unless notified by Engineer in writing at least 1 calendar day prior to the day watering is to occur.
 If Contractor fails to complete watering before the 8th calendar day has elapsed, a price adjustment will be assessed at a rate of \$200.00 per calendar day, beginning on the 9th day, until watering is completed. - c.
-Ensure waterings are sufficient to thoroughly saturate seedbed to a depth of approximately 2 inches. - d.
-Each watering may require a maximum of 50 gallons of water per square.
+Ensure waterings are sufficient to thoroughly saturate seedbed to a depth of approximately 2 inches. - Each watering may require a maximum of 50 gallons of water per square.
 Apply water as a spray or dispersion to prevent damage to the seedbed.
-Complete each watering within a 4 hour period. - e.
+Complete each watering within a 4 hour period.
+More than one application for each watering may be pecessary to provide adequate saturation without the peceessary to perform the peceessary to peceessar - e.
 More than one application for each watering may be necessary to provide adequate saturation without runoff.